God Really Does Love Me; He Truly Knows My Name

 Many scientists believe it could possibly weigh a ton.

 As I studied the Holy Bible, I became mesmerized with God’s word and just how much he had to say about birds and especially eagles.
 And once when I was a member of a writer’s group, I wrote the above short poem about the eagle.
-The bible’s depiction of eagles is voluminous: they are creatures of strength; having broad wings of protection; keen eye sight for searching; the capability to soar to great heights; wreak havoc with his mighty claws; and remain for a life-time with one mate and one nest.
+The bible’s depiction of eagles is extensive.
+They are creatures of strength.
+They have broad wings of protection.
+Eagles possess keen eyesight for searching.
+They have the capability to soar to great heights.
+Eagles can wreak havoc with their mighty claws.
+They remain for a lifetime with one mate and one nest.
 But what is most amazing about the eagle is that it can hide from predators by flying directly into the blinding glare of sun rays.

 My prayer for you…